archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 ## Transitive dependencies

-Transitive dependencies are package dependencies, that abstract direct dependencies.
+Transitive dependencies are package dependencies that abstract direct dependencies.
 If `package_a` depends on `package_b` and `package_c`, but `package_b` also depends on `package_c`, then making `package_a` depend only on `package_b` introduces a transitive dependency.